Alpha-2 adrenergic receptor: Agonists

 Norepinephrine has higher affinity for the α_{2} receptor than epinephrine does, and therefore relates less to the latter's functions.
 Nonselective α_{2} agonists include the antihypertensive drug clonidine, which can be used to lower blood pressure and to reduce hot flashes associated with menopause.
-Clonidine has also been successfully used in indications that exceed what would be expected from a simple blood-pressure lowering drug: it has shown positive results in children with ADHD who have tics resulting from the treatment with a CNS stimulant drug, such as Adderall XR or methylphenidate; clonidine also helps alleviate symptoms of opioid withdrawal.
-The hypotensive effect of clonidine was initially attributed through its agonist action on presynaptic α_{2} receptors, which act as a down-regulator on the amount of norepinephrine released in the synaptic cleft, an example of autoreceptor.
+Clonidine has shown positive results in children with ADHD who have tics resulting from the treatment with a CNS stimulant drug, such as Adderall XR or methylphenidate; clonidine also helps alleviate symptoms of opioid withdrawal.
+The hypotensive effect of clonidine was initially attributed through its agonist action on presynaptic α_{2} receptors, which act as a down-regulator on the amount of norepinephrine released in the synaptic cleft, an example of an autoreceptor.
 However, it is now known that clonidine binds to imidazoline receptors with a much greater affinity than α_{2} receptors, which would account for its applications outside the field of hypertension alone.
 Imidazoline receptors occur in the nucleus tractus solitarii and also the centrolateral medulla.
 Clonidine is now thought to decrease blood pressure via this central mechanism.
 Other nonselective agonists include dexmedetomidine, lofexidine (another antihypertensive), TDIQ (partial agonist), tizanidine (in spasms, cramping) and xylazine.
 Xylazine has veterinary use.

 In the European Union, dexmedetomidine received a marketing authorization from the European Medicines Agency (EMA) on August 10, 2012, under the brand name of Dexdor.
 It is indicated for sedation in the ICU for patients needing mechanical ventilation.

 In non-human species this is an immobilizing and anesthetic drug, presumptively also mediated by α_{2} adrenergic receptors because it is reversed by yohimbine, an α_{2} antagonist.

-α_{2A} selective agonists include guanfacine (an antihypertensive) and brimonidine (UK 14,304).
+α_{2A} selective agonists include guanfacine (a antihypertensive) and brimonidine (UK 14,304).

 (R)-3-nitrobiphenyline is an α_{2C} selective agonist as well as being a weak antagonist at the α_{2A} and α_{2B} subtypes.